Welcome

 Jeff DeBevec, curator

-Read More CollapseThe power of portrait photography is immense and magical.
+The power of portrait photography is immense and magical.
 A photographic portrait freezes an individual’s image in time, and when it’s done right, it can transcend time altogether to reveal multiple, deeper dimensions of person and place.
-Such are the photographs of Thomas Sanders, who in 2008 was first commissioned by Belmont Village Senior Living to create portraits of its residents who had served in World War II.
-With the ranks of World War II veterans in inevitable decline, Sanders felt compelled to capture this story in its final chapter.
+Such are the photographs of Thomas Sanders, who in 2008 was commissioned by Belmont Village Senior Living to create portraits of seniors who had served in World War II.
 Sanders’ photographs are bold, honest, and insightful.
-Through the alchemy of lighting, posture, and a nuanced use of artifacts, they capture both the vulnerability of age and the valor of youth in wartime.
-The portfolio reveals an extraordinary breadth of backgrounds, experiences and perspectives of veterans, now seniors, who have served our country in the military.
+Through the alchemy of lighting, posture and a nuanced use of artifacts, they capture both the vulnerability of age and the valor of youth in wartime.
+This is a remarkable creative achievement and a testament to Sanders’ talent as a portrait photographer.

-We are grateful for the sacrifices of all veterans and their families, and are privileged to honor their bravery and selfless contributions in service to our country.
+We are grateful for the sacrifices of all veterans and their families and are privileged to honor their bravery and selfless contributions in service to our country.

 Heroes Gallery